-MATHEMATICS PROGRESS

-2018-2023

-MATH ACHIEVEMENT ACHIEVEMENT SUMMARY

-The above charts represent Mathematics performance over the past six years (five points of data) in the School District of Altoona.
+MATHEMATICS PROGRESS 2018-2023 MATH ACHIEVEMENT ACHIEVEMENT SUMMARY The above charts represent Mathematics performance over the past six years (five points of data) in the School District of Altoona.
 The District, elementary, intermediate, and middle level data is a combined report of proficiency levels from both the Wisconsin Forward Exam and Dynamic Learning Maps (the alternative assessment that some students with Individual Education Plans take).
 Formerly, the Aspire assessment data was a combined report of proficiency from both 9th and 10th grade performance on the assessment, which was meant to serve as a performance predictor for the 11th grade ACT.
 During the 2022-2023 school year, the Pre-ACT replaced the Aspire to serve this purpose.
 The Forward and Dynamic Learning Maps assessments were not administered during the 2019-2020 school year.
-The Pre-ACT 9 and the Pre-ACT 10 data serves as our baseline for this assessment.
+The 2022-2023 assessment data has not been officially released, so the data is redacted on the report.
+The Pre-ACT data will be added when it becomes available.
 Since the 2016-2017 school year, District performance had been on a downward trend in several areas.
 While the 2020-2021 and 2021-2022 years of performance are realistically attributed to learning loss associated with the global pandemic, the downward trend existed prior to that interruption in most areas.
 In the area of mathematics, Districtwide outcome data is now on an upward trend for the full student population and for all subgroups.
 Further, Districtwide, the full student population and all subgroups performed better than the previous year.
 The Elementary School showed significant growth over last year for the full student population and in all subgroups.
 The Intermediate School has maintained a six-year upward trend among all students and all subgroups of students, however the full student population and all subgroups did show a dip this year from last year.
-The middle school has maintained solid performance and demonstrated recovery data points post-pandemic for the full student population.
-Middle school students who are economically disadvantaged and our multicultural student population again this year continued their growth and demonstrated the highest performance in six years.
+The middle school has maintained solid demonstrated recovery data points post-pandemic for the full student population.
+Students who are economically disadvantaged and our multicultural student population again this year continued their growth and demonstrated the highest performance in six years.
 The students with disabilities demonstrated a slight decrease.

 The ACT mathematics assessment full population data increased over last year and has begun an upward trend.
 Our multicultural population and our students living in poverty both performed at higher levels over last year, with our multicultural population performing at the highest level in five years.
-ACT PROGRESS 2019-2023